J-BarrettPY/Server2019QuickNotes/readme.md

 # Microsoft Server 2019 Quick Notes

+## Set Static IP Address

+- Connect the server to a static IP address

 ## Change Computer Name
 Naming the computer is an ESSENTIAL first step!
 Do not pass!